188.8.131.52 Direct IPX Transport

 ParameterCount, ParameterOffset, DataCount, and DataOffset MUST be set to zero.

 When the transaction has been completed, the client MUST send another sequenced command to the server.
 This indicates to the server that all of the transaction final response messages have been received and that the parameter and data transfer is complete.
-Resources allocated to the transaction command may then be released by the server.
+Resources allocated to the transaction command can then be released by the server.

 Figure 2: CIFS transaction completion messages over connectionless transport